mighdoll/tys/README.md

 sucrase-node is faster than ts-node, but provides no type checking.

-### For .js/.ts config files
+### Add .ts config file support to an existing tool with .js config files

 Tys can also compile and cache TypeScript configuration files for existing tools that use .js configuration files.

+See [gulptys](https://github.com/mighdoll/tys/blob/master/gulptys.config.ts) for an example.
+A gulptys symlink is installed when you install tys.
-See [gulptys] for an example. (gulp supports .ts config files on its own, but the gulptys wrapper is 4x faster.)
+(gulp also supports .ts config files on its own, but the gulptys wrapper is 4x faster.)

+### Create a new tool with .ts config files
 See [config-file-ts](https://github.com/mighdoll/config-file-ts) to integrate caching TypeScript config files into tools you write.

 ## Install